cran/kindisperse/README.md

 3. HS between pouch young (different pouches) as these have different maternal ancestors, they will share the same paternal ancestor.
-This category thus supplies a HS estimate of the combined breeding, gestational & pouch phases.
+This category thus supplies a HS estimate of the combined breeding, gestational and pouch phases.
 4. FS between (female) parents.
 As the FS phase is zeroed this category constitutes an estimate of lifespan dispersal for *Antechinus* females.
-However, as dispersal within this species is sex-biased, this does doesn’t constitute the true intergenerational dispersal distance (for IBD, gene flow, etc.). – note that in this context all compared offspring are expected to fall into the 1C category.
+However, as dispersal within this species is sex-biased, this does doesn’t constitute the true intergenerational dispersal distance (for IBD, gene flow, etc.).
+Note that in this context all compared offspring are expected to fall into the 1C category.
 5. HS between (female) parents.
-These will result from a mixture of a shared male or female parent (i.e. the dispersal modes found in (b) & (c) above).
+These will result from a mixture of a shared male or female parent (i.e. the dispersal modes found in (b) and (c) above).
 This category thus contains the true HS phase in addition to a female-dispersed lifespan.
-6. 3rd degree (female) parents.
-Depending on the species, it may be impossible to distinguish between the 1C & HAV kinships for individuals of this category.
+6. 3rd order (female) parents.
+Depending on the species, it may be impossible to distinguish between the 1C and HAV kinships for individuals of this category.
-7. 3rd degree between pouch young (different pouches).
-By themselves, this category will be indeterminate between the 1C & HAV categories.
-    One approach would be to combine this category with category (f) to cancel out the composite phase & leave an estimate of PO dispersal – but as the more dispersed category are female adults, this would once again only produce an estimate of female dispersal across the breeding cycle.
+7. 3rd order between pouch young (different pouches).
+By themselves, this category will be indeterminate between the 1C and HAV categories.
+One approach would be to combine this category with category (f) to cancel out the composite phase and leave an estimate of PO dispersal – but as the more dispersed category are female adults, this would once again only produce an estimate of female dispersal across the breeding cycle.
 Is there another way?

 Yes!
-We can check other pedigree relationships to distinguish between the 1C & HAV categories.
+We can check other pedigree relationships to distinguish between the 1C and HAV categories.
 Firstly, we compare the parents.
-If they are FS, their offspring are 1C & in isolation constitute an estimate of female intergenerational dispersal as in (f) above.
-But an even more useful test is to reciprocally cross-check the kinship between pouch young & the mother of their putative cousins.
+If they are FS, their offspring are 1C and in isolation constitute an estimate of female intergenerational dispersal as in (f) above.
+But an even more useful test is to reciprocally cross-check the kinship between pouch young and the mother of their putative cousins.
 If the two mothers were not full siblings, we expect this pairing to produce an unrelated kin category in the case of 1C offspring.
 However, in the HAV case, one of the mothers must also be the grandmother of the other pouch young!
-This would produce the 2nd degree (GG) relationship between the pouch young & their grandmother.
-Thus, pedigree information helps us to distinguish between HAV & 1C pouch young.
+This would produce the 2nd order (GG) relationship between the pouch young and their grandmother.
+Thus, pedigree information helps us to distinguish between HAV and 1C pouch young.
 Once 1C pouch young have been identified (via all approaches) they will constitute an estimate of the elusive intergenerational category PO (sex-independent).
 Similarly, the HAV offspring where the GG individual is not the parent of the other mother can be used to derive an estimate of male intergenerational dispersal!

 For this reason, our key kinship category targets are: